rwcitek/ABQ_AirQuality_Parser/README.md

 This program works best with Python version 3.10.
 It may work with older versions, but they have not been tested.

 Note: This step is optional.
+If you do not use virtual environment, 'parsy' will be installed in your current Python gloval packages.

 0. Create a virtual environment.